In this section

 as well as in groups and are conducted in the wards and outpatient clinic.

 Many country centres also have district or community nursing support which can be similarly arranged.
-Home and Community Care (HaCC) is an option similar to the RDNS available through the RCH.

 The chaplains provide care and support for families and children.
 They provide spiritual, emotional and religious support.